truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 For more details on feature flags, see [OpenZFS Feature Flags](https://openzfs.github.io/openzfs-docs/Basic%20Concepts/Feature%20Flags.html) and [OpenZFS zpool-feature.7](https://openzfs.github.io/openzfs-docs/man/7/zpool-features.7.html).

+## 24.10.1 Changelog

+**December 12, 2024**

+iXsystems is pleased to release TrueNAS 24.10.1!
+This is a maintenance release and includes refinement and fixes for issues discovered after the 24.10.0 and 24.10.0.X releases.

+* Prevent incorrect translation of LDAP basedn to kerberos realm ([NAS-132192](https://ixsystems.atlassian.net/browse/NAS-132192)).
+* Increase the maximum permitted Samba (SMB) ACL size from 64 to 1024 entries ([NAS-132344](https://ixsystems.atlassian.net/browse/NAS-132344)).
+* Fixed bug: Applications service fails after upgrade if app requires GPU, seemingly due to missing Nvidia Drivers ([NAS-132070](https://ixsystems.atlassian.net/browse/NAS-132070) and [NAS-132131](https://ixsystems.atlassian.net/browse/NAS-132131)).
+* Cache installed Nvidia kernel modules on upgrades within the same release train (i.e. 24.10.0, 24.10.1, etc.) so they do not need to be reinstalled and compiled ([NAS-132359](https://ixsystems.atlassian.net/browse/NAS-132359)).
+* Allow limited administrative users to view and download logs of certain jobs, even if they did not initiate the job ([NAS-132031](https://ixsystems.atlassian.net/browse/NAS-132031)).
+* Ensure installed apps are shown correctly after system reset ([NAS-131913](https://ixsystems.atlassian.net/browse/NAS-131913)).
+* Prevent `KeyError: 'pool_name'` resulting from pool name collision in zpool.status ([NAS-132742](https://ixsystems.atlassian.net/browse/NAS-132742)).
+* Allow unsetting/changing the apps pool in cases where the ix-apps dataset no longer exists ([NAS-132065](https://ixsystems.atlassian.net/browse/NAS-132065)).
+* Allow removing ix-volumes of apps that were migrated from 24.04 ([NAS-131911](https://ixsystems.atlassian.net/browse/NAS-131911)).
+This fix prevents `Failed to delete dataset: cannot destroy 'Tank/ix-apps/app_mounts/AppName': filesystem has dependent clones` errors.
+* Fix memory context for IPC read allocations to prevent potential Use After Free (UAF) corruption ([NAS-132685](https://ixsystems.atlassian.net/browse/NAS-132685)).
+* Make sure helm secret is safely serialized when listing App backups to migrate ([NAS-132077](https://ixsystems.atlassian.net/browse/NAS-132077)).
+This fix prevents a Unicode decode error, `Failed to list backups: 'utf-8' codec can't decode byte 0xa6 in position 0: invalid start byte`, that prevented some users from migrating apps from 24.04 to 24.10.0.X versions.

+<a href="https://ixsystems.atlassian.net/issues/?filter=11216" target="_blank">Click here for the full changelog</a> of completed Jira tickets that are included in the 24.10.1 release.
+{{< include file="/static/includes/JiraFilterInstructions.md" >}}

+### 24.10.1 Known Issues

+* An issue was discovered with restoration of ZFS snapshots via TrueCloud back up tasks ([NAS-132608 ](https://ixsystems.atlassian.net/browse/NAS-132608)).
+The **Take Snapshot** option for TrueCloud back up tasks is disabled in 24.10.1 until the underlying issue is addressed in a future TrueNAS release.
+* OAuth support for Microsoft Outlook is no longer supported in 24.10 due to Microsoft removal of username and password authentication to their email server.
+Restoration of Outlook OAuth support is anticipated in the 25.04 release version ([NAS-132807](https://ixsystems.atlassian.net/browse/NAS-132807)).

+<a href="https://ixsystems.atlassian.net/issues/?filter=11217" target="_blank">Click here to see the latest information on Jira</a> about public issues discovered in 24.10.1 that are being resolved in a future TrueNAS release.

 ## 24.10.0.2 Changelog

+{{< expand "Click to expand" "v" >}}
 **November 8, 2024**

 iXsystems is pleased to release TrueNAS 24.10.0.2!